ejeong24/ejeong24/README.md

 ### 🎵 **Music and Creative Pursuits**

-I write, record, and produce!
-Stream my music [here](https://open.spotify.com/artist/7frvGHRE3ngp4uCC8L61A0?si=V2N01VfKTEGwptO3xELZ0w)!

 Beyond my professional endeavors, I'm also an independent musician with a dedicated online following and hundreds of thousands of streams.
 My creative pursuits have taught me the importance of perseverance, collaboration, and leveraging technology to reach and engage with diverse audiences.

+You can stream my music [here](https://open.spotify.com/artist/7frvGHRE3ngp4uCC8L61A0?si=V2N01VfKTEGwptO3xELZ0w)!

 ### 🎓 **Education and Skills**